Back to Blogs

 Operational alerting is only half the equation.
 By persisting all Organization-level Service Health logs permanently in our centralized BigQuery dataset, we unlock powerful analytical capabilities.
 Power BI connects directly to BigQuery via SQL queries, powering real-time executive dashboards that track historical GCP stability, analyze SLA performance across regions, and correlate infrastructure incidents with business impact over time.
 This transforms raw incident telemetry into strategic decision-making data for leadership.

 • Stateless Execution: The entire engine runs ephemerally on Cloud Run Jobs.
-All state is decoupled into BigQuery (tracking, checkpoints, incidents) and Cloud Storage (incident files), with transient local directories used only during execution.
+All persistent state is decoupled into BigQuery (tracking, checkpoints, incidents, reports) and Cloud Storage (incident files, logs), with transient local directories used only during execution.

-• Idempotent by Design: SHA-256 content hashing ensures the sync engine only writes to BigQuery when incident data has genuinely changed, eliminating redundant operations and keeping costs predictable.
+• Idempotent by Design: Content hashing ensures the sync engine only writes to BigQuery when incident data has genuinely changed, eliminating redundant operations and keeping costs predictable at any scale.

 • Intelligent Deduplication: The three-scenario classification filter (New / Duplicate / Update) prevents alert fatigue by suppressing unchanged events and dispatching concise delta-only updates when fields mutate.